YigaelBalderrama/DirtyCode/refactoring.md

 * Refactoring: Continuing refactoring the main() code smell.
 I moved all the code from the second IF statement into another function
 * * Lines: Function call on line 40  |  Actual Method in lines 24 to 30

+### Code smell #7
+* Smell: "Big Method".
+The main() function is carrying al tasks
+* * Lines: 42 to 44

+* Refactoring: Continuing refactoring the main() code smell.
+I moved all the code from the third IF statement into another function
+* * Lines: Function call on line 47  |  Actual Method in lines 32 to 35